 As an eminent authority on creativity and expressive arts transformational effects she has presented on their therapeutic practice internationally.
 She is the author of the poetry anthology Sunrises at Midnight released June 11, 2019, debuting on five Amazon Best-Seller lists selling out during its first two runs.

-Dr. Gin left a thriving professional psychotherapy practice to pursue her calling of writing and teaching with a profound dedication to service to humanity.
+Dr. Virginia Marie left a thriving professional psychotherapy practice to pursue her calling of writing and teaching with a profound dedication to service to humanity.
 As a curator of ancient wisdom and bridge-builder between science, spirituality, and the creative she raises the vibration of each subject she contributes.
 With each offering, she provides her audience with greater insight into current life situations and ultimate life purpose.
 Her nurturing authentic nature and skillful guidance accelerated awareness and clarity merging from her eclectic areas of knowledge including clinical psychology, passionate lifelong pursuit of ancient wisdom spiritual teachings, her personal journey, and creativity.

 Sharing her stories from a place of knowing the dedication, pain, and ultimate freedom our personal work encompasses having walked her own path of the dark night, encountering traumas in early childhood, and throughout her adulthood, including the suicide of her brother and only sibling.
 She has lived and continues to walk the work she writes and teaches, helping others experience lasting change from that which is deeply rooted, creating enduring transformation in their lives.

 Her poetry, writings, and teachings come from a space of strength having experienced extreme life challenges.
-Choosing to transmute hardships by doing the Soul work required to rise from the ashes as the mystical Phoenix and determined lotus rising from the mire toward the sun, Gin’s message is, “I've breathed in the darkness of the shadows of life.
+Choosing to transmute hardships by doing the Soul work required to rise from the ashes as the mystical Phoenix and determined lotus rising from the mire toward the sun, Virginia Marie’s message is, “I've breathed in the darkness of the shadows of life.
 I know their bitter tinge on the Soul.
 With guidance, persistence, patience, and making the choice to move forward a step each day being huntresses of beauty we can find our most authentic selves and life.
 Once we have encountered such extreme trial and triumph we meet ourselves within.
 When this meeting takes place we are forever fortified with the knowledge of our innate ability to not merely survive, but thrive.
 You are not alone.
 There is meaningfulness to be found in the darkest of nights.”